Tytsuki/CyberEngineering/Moviestarplanet.de/README.md

 #### Pluto
 Pluto is a self-written moviestarplanet api with which you can send queries to the server.

-I will soon publish a program with which you can get likes, fame and starcoins.
+I will soon publish a program with which you can starcoins, fame and exploits

 ## [coming soon only on discord!](https://discordapp.com/invite/dC3jWNd)